New York Medicaid Lawyer

 Medicaid eligibility, long term care planning, and appeals require careful review of federal statutes, state laws, regulations, and case law.
 Errors can result in denial of benefits or penalties that delay coverage.
 If you are planning for nursing home care, responding to a denial, or concerned about asset protection, you should consider contacting an experienced New York Medicaid lawyer.

 Stephen Bilkis & Associates provides legal representation in Medicaid planning, applications, and fair hearings.
 The firm reviews financial records, prepares applications, evaluates transfer issues, and represents clients in administrative and court proceedings.
-The firm is led by managing partner Stephen Bilkis, who is rated Excellent by Avvo, recognized as a Top-Rated Lawyer by Justia.com, and listed among the best lawyers in New York State by Expertise.com and TopLawyer.com.
+The firm is led by managing partner Stephen Bilkis, who was selected as a Super Lawyer, is rated Excellent by Avvo, recognized as a Top-Rated Lawyer by Justia.com, and listed among the best lawyers in New York State by Expertise.com and TopLawyer.com.

 Contact Stephen Bilkis & Associates to schedule a consultation regarding your Medicaid concerns.
 If you need guidance on eligibility, planning strategies, or appeals, consulting an experienced New York Medicaid lawyer can help you understand your options under New York law.